Skip to main content

 • Inactivity

-Physical activity helps children control their weight and helps cells be more responsive to insulin.
+Physical activity helps children control their weight and enables cells to be more responsive to insulin.

 Preventing diabetes in children

-Healthy lifestyle choices can help prevent Type 2 diabetes, and that's true even if your child has biological relatives living with diabetes.
+Positive lifestyle choices can help prevent Type 2 diabetes, even if your child has biological relatives living with diabetes.
+These choices should be realistic, sustainable and adopted by everyone in the family.

-Lifestyle changes that can slow or stop the progression to diabetes include:
+Lifestyle changes that can slow or stop the progression of diabetes include:

 Topics in this Post